 To straighten a crooked photo, we need to use the Gimp's Rotate Tool .
 Once selected from the toolbar, we have to click with the left mouse button on the photo that need to be straightened: a window called Rotate will appear at the top right of the Gimp's interface.
 At this point we can manually enter a rotation angle in the Angle box.
 The parameter can be formed by positive or negative values.
 Positive numbers are hourly rotation, negative numbers are anti-clockwise.
 Correct the angle until the image appears straight, then click the Rotate button.

 Another way to proceed is to select the rotate tool , then click with the left mouse button on the photo, the rotation is applied by moving the mouse, while continuing to hold down the left button.
-It may take a while to apply a rotation with large resolution images, but now you have a perfect straighten image.
+Gimp may take a while to apply a rotation with large resolution images, but now you have a perfect straighten image.